 2. The faculty representatives will be selected by the College Administrative Committee (Dean, Associate/Assistant Deans, Student Affairs Officer, and Department Chairs) on an individual case basis.
-Faculty members selected shall have no direct involvement in the events in question
+Faculty members selected shall have no direct involvement in the events in question.

 3. Applications for student positions on the Committee may be submitted to the Dean's Office at any time during the academic year prior to April 1.

-b.
-Is not on academic or disciplinary probation.

 c.
+Are not on academic or disciplinary probation.

-Has never been sanctioned by the University or College of Pharmacy and Health Sciences.
+d.
+Have never been sanctioned by the University or College of Pharmacy and Health Sciences.